nesst-lab/comppedagogy/worksheets2/worksheetC.md

 (Since we already asked you to do a pull at the beginning of class, you probably won't have anything new now.)

 d.
-When you are done working for the day, do another check for changes to the master, and then push your changes (we will do the actual commands for this later).
+When you are done working for the day, do another check for changes to the main, and then push your changes (we will do the actual commands for this later).

 #### 11. Now suppose you want to track changes to the text file you just made, and make sure that this version appears on the computer of everyone who wants to have access to everything in the repository.
 Github needs to track the file, and to do that, it needs to know the existence of it.

 `git add RobinsDirectory/myfirstvi_NAME.txt`

-This "adds" your version of the file to the staging area so it can be put into the master repo.
+This "adds" your version of the file to the staging area so it can be put into the main repo.

 #### 12. Now you need to "commit" your change, or get it ready to send off to the repository.
 You must also add a message (with the -m "flag") saying what new changes there are to the file.
 This is important for tracking changes to the file over time.